jwiegley/johnwiegley/drafts/reddit.md

                                    COMMENTS

+# Any former atheists here?
+What's your story?

+I was brought up a Christian (though very liberal), and became an atheist when I turned 14.
+I was a pretty rabid atheist too, and disliked all religions quite intensely.
+Later I became an agnostic, since it seemed presumptuous to be so certain about something I could not verify either way.

+So why am I a Bahá’í?
+It was not because of something I learned or experienced that was unavailable to me before.
+What it boiled down to was that Bahá’u’lláh made a claim I felt compelled, as a lover of truth, to verify.

+With most human authors, bogusness can be detected pretty early on.
+Even if it seems rosy from the start, inconsistencies begin to pop up here and there.
+After my first discussions with a Bahá’í I had met, there were surprisingly few of these, so I asked for a book to intensify my study, looking for the hole that would unravel the lie behind the beautiful sentiments.

+The religious side of my journey, especially the relationship with God, did not happen until much, much later.
+I would say that my first religious experiences did not occur until 12 years after this study began, and I was unable to genuinely appreciate prayer for more than 20 years.
+All this, even though I declared as a Bahá’í 11 days after discovering it: not because I was certain it was true, but because I wanted to continue my exploration "from the inside".

+So can I offer any words that will prompt you to faith?
+I don't think so.
+What I would suggest is, rather than focusing on abstract concepts like "faith", "soul" and "God" that humans may never resolve, focus on the concrete matter of Bahá’u’lláh's life and declaration, and whether you see the divine in His words and teachings.
+That is how I finally noticed God, after ideas and belief alone could not get me there.

 # Feeling lost, need some help

 I think the Christian attitude toward this is very helpful, from 1 Timothy